 - Consideration of Student Research Proposals

-- The Graduate Specialist will email an agenda to the student and faculty advisor noting the time and place of the meeting and estimated time of the student’s appearance before the committee.
+- The Budget Manager in the Graduate School will email an agenda to the student and faculty advisor noting the time and place of the meeting and estimated time of the student’s appearance before the committee.
 Students should be prepared to provide an overview of the project and answer follow-up questions by the committee.
 Faculty advisors are strongly encouraged to attend.

-- The Graduate Specialist will notify the student and faculty advisor of the disposition of the research project request.
-If the proposal is approved, the Graduate Specialist will contact the Accounting Office to set up an account under the student’s name.
+- The Budget Manager in the Graduate School will notify the student and faculty advisor of the disposition of the research project request.
+If the proposal is approved, the Budget Manager will contact the Accounting Office to set up an account under the student’s name.
 Students will not be able to access funds at this point.

-- After receipt of the student account number in Graduate Studies and Research, the
+- After receipt of the student account number in the Graduate School, the Budget Manager will

 - The letter of approval includes instructions on accessing the funds, the amount of the award, and the expiration date of the research account.
 Copies will be sent to the faculty advisor.

 - The Initial Contract must be submitted prior to receiving the funds.
 This contract includes the student’s account number.
 It is the student’s responsibility to know his/her account number.
 The student and faculty advisor must sign and date this form.
-The contract should be returned to Graduate Studies and Research.
+The contract should be returned to the Graduate School.

 - The Final Contract must be submitted after the research project is completed.
 The student must fill in appropriate information and attach an itemized expenditure sheet.
 The student and faculty advisor must sign and date this form.
-The contract and expenditure sheet should be returned to Graduate Studies and Research.
+The contract and expenditure sheet should be returned to the Graduate School.

-- Provided the student returns the Initial Contract, the Graduate Specialist will transfer funds into the student’s account.
-This transfer may take several days as several departments are involved in the process, and Graduate Studies and Research is not notified when the funds are available.
+- Provided the student returns the Initial Contract, the Budget Manager will transfer funds into the student’s account.
+This transfer may take several days as several departments are involved in the process, and the Graduate School is not notified when the funds are available.
 When the funds are in place, the student may begin purchasing items from the budget.